Xilinx/PYNQ/docs/source/2_getting_started.rst

 Setup
 ================

-There are four main steps to getting started with Pynq and the ZYBO board.
+There are four main steps to getting started with Pynq and the ZYBO.
 These are:

 1. **Get the image and prepare the micro-SD Card**